bbauska/css-mastering-css/README.md

 #### contrast()

 ###### The CSS contrast() is used with the filter property to adjust the contrast of an image.
 The contrast() requires an argument to be passed to it.
 It deter- mines the contrast level that's applied to the image.
-The argument can be either a % value or a number. {#the-css-contrast-is-used-with-the-filter-property-to-adjust-the-contrast-of-an-image.-the-contrast-requires-an-argument-to-be-passed-to-it.-it-deter--mines-the-contrast-level-thats-applied-to-the-image.-the-argument-can-be-either-a-value-or-a-number. .unnumbered}
+The argument can be either a % value or a number.

 The syntax of the contrast() function is as follows: